What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Baseline

-\myparagraph{Training scheme.} Our \model{} streaming baseline is trained end-to-end in three stages: (1) The vision backbone (3D CNN) is pre-trained on ImageNet\cite{imagenet} followed by the \qevdshortclipdataset{} short-clips video collection described in \cref{sec:dataset}; (2) Next, the model is trained end-to-end on the fitness questions and fitness feedbacks annotations (excluding the long-range videos) from the \qevdfulldataset{} dataset.
+\myparagraph{Training scheme.} Our \model{} streaming baseline is trained end-to-end in three stages: (1) The vision backbone (3D CNN) is pre-trained on ImageNet\cite{imagenet}, followed by the \mbox{\qevdshortclipdataset{}} short-clips video collection described in \cref{sec:dataset}; (2) Next, the model is trained end-to-end on the fitness questions and fitness feedbacks annotations (excluding the long-range videos) from the \qevdfulldataset{} dataset.
 The purpose of this stage is to align the vision backbone (3D CNN) and LM with the pre-trained action recognition capability of the vision backbone.
-Hence, only the adapter (cross-attention layer) weights are updated; (3) Finally, the model is fine-tuned on long-range videos from the \qevdfulldataset{} fitness feedbacks subset with feedback annotations interleaved to reflect a interactive streaming setting.
-We limit the model training to $30$ second individual exercise segments and leave it to future work to train across the full workout.
-Note, the LLaMA-2 backbone is fine-tuned using LoRA (dim = 64)~\cite{hu2021lora}.
-In pactice, we found it helpful to reduce the weight on the <next> token to $0.1$ (in the cross entropy loss) due to the long input video sequences under consideration.
+Hence, only the adapter (cross-attention layer) weights are updated; (3) Finally, the model is fine-tuned on long-range videos from the \qevdfulldataset{} fitness feedbacks subset with feedback annotations interleaved to reflect an interactive streaming setting.
+We limit the model training to $30$-second individual exercise segments and leave it to future work to train on workouts spanning multiple exercises.
+The \mbox{LLaMA-2} language backbone is fine-tuned using LoRA (dim = 32)~\cite{hu2021lora}.
+The 3D CNN and adapter (cross-attention layer) weights are kept frozen.
 Additional details are provided in the appendix.